 What is a suspicious transaction report?

-It is recommended that this guidance be read in conjunction with all other suspicious transaction reporting (STR) guidance, including:
+This guidance should be read in conjunction with the two other suspicious transaction reporting guidance documents:

 - Reporting suspicious transactions to FINTRAC; and